andremano/GIS-4-Land-Administration/_build/html/_sources/cartographic_outputs.rst.txt

                Defining an overview map

-Depending on how you set your map and the options you choose under each of the objects ``Item properties``, your map might be looking something like :numref:`map_layout`.:align:
+Depending on how you set your map and the options you choose under each of the objects ``Item properties``, your map might be looking something like :numref:`map_layout`:

 .. _map_layout:
 .. figure:: _static/images/print_layouts/map_layout.png
    :alt: map layout
    :figclass: align-center

    Final map layout

 .. attention::

     This exercise is just and introduction to map layouting in QGIS - further details depend on how deep you are willing to explore.
-The above example is just the minimum yoy achieve.
+The example we are reproducing here should get you started with the basic mechanics of the ``Print layout``.

 The Atlas
 ---------

 The ``Atlas`` is an interesting feature of the ``Print layout`` of QGIS.
-It allows to automatize the production of maps according to a coverage layer.
+It offers the possibility of automatizing the production of maps according to a coverage layer.
 This coverage layer can be any feature, but the classic example is an administrative unit.
-Essentially, what the Atlas does is to apply to layout we have been working on to X maps according to the number of features in the coverage layer.
+Essentially, what the Atlas does is to apply the layout we have been working on to X maps according to the number of features in the coverage layer.
 Once this is done we can print those X maps in one go.

 For our example, the coverage layer will be the ``roads`` layer.
 This means evey road in that dataset will define the extents of one of the maps of the Atlas.
-There are 580 roads in the dataset, therefore we can have to up 580 mapas, or pages, in our Atlas.
+There are 580 roads in the dataset, therefore we can have to up 580 maps, or pages, in our Atlas.

 6. **Task** From the ``Print layout`` window, click on ``Atlas`` an then on ``Atlas settings``.
 An extra tab, named ``Atlas`` will be showing next to the ``Layout properties`` and ``Item properties``.

-7. **Task** In the ``Atlas`` tab, enter the following options :mumref:`atlas_settings`:
+7. **Task** In the ``Atlas`` tab, enter the following options :numref:`atlas_settings`:

             * Start by checking the option ``Generate and Atlas``;